MicrosoftDocs/power-platform/power-platform/alm/admins-makers.md

 - Production environment.
 The final destination for a deployment pipeline.
 This is where end users will run the apps that are deployed.

 > [!TIP]
-> Provide environment names that indicate their purpose.
+> Use environment names that indicate their purpose.
 For example, *Contoso Host*, *Contoso Dev*, and so on.

 #### Install the Power Platform Pipelines package in your host environment

-1. First, copy and paste the Environment ID’s of all environments participating in the pipelines to a notepad.
-You’ll need these later.
-More information: [Find your environment and organization ID](/power-platform/admin/determine-org-id-name#find-your-environment-and-organization-id)
 1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to **Environments** > **New**, and create a new environment with a Dataverse database or Dataverse plus Dynamics 365 Customer Engagement apps database in either Canada, South America, France, or India.
 1. Select **Frequent** as the **Refresh cadence** to ensure you quickly receive the latest updates.
 You can change this later by editing the environment details.
 1. Install the Deployment Pipelines application in your host environment.
 Open a new browser tab and go to [Appsource to get the pipeline app](https://appsource.microsoft.com/product/dynamics-crm/mscrm.4709698f-7284-429e-bed9-fe711a54e8b6-preview?flightCodes=deploymentpipelines).